 Missiles and missile defense

 Innovation and improvements in war-fighting over the past several decades have led to the improvement of key weapons systems, most notably the missile defense arsenal.
-As weapons improve range, minimize collateral damage, and attempt to outpace anti-missile efforts, a greater focus has been placed on electronic controls and built in fail-safe measures.
+As weapons improve range, minimize collateral damage, and attempt to outpace anti-missile efforts, a greater focus has been placed on electronic controls and built-in fail-safe measures.
 These measures are developed to the highest EMI standards for the safety of military personnel, with elastomer gaskets and conductive paints serving to ensure weather sealing and minimization of interference.

-Humvees and tanks are built for durability in all environments, with safety of the crew a top priority.
+Humvees and tanks are built for durability in all environments, with the safety of the crew a top priority.
 To ensure proper function of the engine components, weapons systems, and data transmission, these vehicles must meet EMI standards.
-Expanded aluminum gaskets for turret and antenna mounts are just one example of shielding efforts on both the interior and exterior of the vehicle
+Expanded aluminum gaskets for turret and antenna mounts are just one example of shielding efforts on both the interior and exterior of the vehicle.

 Defense research and development continues to optimize the gear used by servicemen and women, both in combat and support roles.
 The first line of communication is the direct unit carried by those who serve, whether built into helmets/headsets or carried in the form of hand-held devices.
 Each device is tested and retested, verifying that interference will not present hazards at the most inopportune times.
 EMI shielded displays on these devices ensure minimal interference with maximum information transmission.

 Radar and electronic warfare modules come in all sizes, from under-wing units on fighter jets to stationary units the size of a small island.
 Each unit, whether stationary or mobile, must pass stringent electronic emissions and susceptibility standards to ensure that billions of dollars of development and manufacturing yield the most advanced technology.